How to Perform a HIPAA Risk Assessment to Stay Compliant?

 HIPAA breach risk assessments are conducted at the time of a data breach whenever a patient’s health information is compromised.
 The objective is to assess the severity and impact of associated risks and initiate measures for improvement.

-However, if an organization does not perform a breach risk assessment in certain instances, it must notify affected individuals about unauthorized access or or impermissible disclosure.
+However, if an organization does not perform a breach risk assessment in certain instances, it must notify affected individuals about unauthorized access or impermissible disclosure.

-The best advice is to not skip these assessments and avoid regulatory scrutiny resulting from data breaches.
+The best advice is to not skip these assessments and avoid regulatory scrutiny resulting from data breaches

 Here’s an 8-step HIPAA risk assessment guide you can use to help you through the process: